Pica8’s Breakthrough Networking Technologies

 Enterprises and service providers alike both need the ability to collect, monitor and analyze the data flowing through their networks and into their server farms.

-The leading use case for monitoring and analytics is the speedy detection and remediation of traffic that threatens applications and/or end devices themselves to secure networks and hosts from the attack.
-General network performance monitoring, quality of user experience measurement, error detection, network flooding by malfunctioning streaming devices, performance optimization and data consumption billing round out popular real time monitoring uses.
+The leading use case for monitoring and analytics is the speedy detection and remediation of traffic that threatens applications and/or end devices.
+Other popular real-time monitoring use cases include network performance monitoring, quality of user experience measurement, error detection, network flooding by malfunctioning streaming devices, performance optimization and data consumption billing.

-With Pica8, every PICOS-enable switch can also function as a software-activated network probe.
-Mirrored packets of interest can be directly forwarded from the switches to a plethora of monitoring tools, typically servers instrumented with threat-specific software.
+CrossFlow™, a feature built into the PICOS® NOS, enables any (or every) network switch to also function as a software-activated network probe.
+Packets of interest can be directly mirrored from the switches to a plethora of monitoring tools, typically servers instrumented with threat-specific software.
 Other security use-case examples include intrusion detection and e-mail- and media-borne virus detection.
+All without interrupting normal network traffic.

-Additionally, media content delivery networks (CDNs) have to provide real-time performance; ad insertion; alternate audio and caption insertion; caching; emergency announcement override; and tight delivery security to prevent unauthorized content receipt or theft by interception.
+Media content delivery networks (CDNs) have to deliver all that traffic flawlessly, in real time, while also providing features such as ad insertion, alternate audio and caption insertion, caching, emergency announcement override, and tight delivery security to prevent unauthorized content receipt or theft by interception.

-Application-based real-time video stream scheduling and management software can now control both media servers and switching networks via a centralized OpenFlow control plane running on Pica8 switches talking to a variety of SDN controllers.
+CrossFlow™, a feature integrated with PICOS, enables application-based real-time video stream scheduling and management software to control both media servers and switching networks via a centralized OpenFlow-based control plane that talks to a variety of SDN controllers.
 This capability hands broadcast and cable TV operators unprecedented, labor-efficient flexibility along with content delivery, including providing them an easy migration path to 4K HD video and beyond.